 When a property is going through probate, responsibility to insure the property will fall with the executors of the estate.
 Properties that are going through probate are often left unoccupied for a substantial period of time.

 You will need to arrange specialist probate or empty property insurance for a property in this situation.
 This will provide peace of mind that should any damage occur at the property, this is not going to leave you substantially out of pocket.

-As well as the standard benefits you’ll receive in our home insurance policies, our specialist probate cover will offer;
+As well as the standard benefits, our specialist probate cover will offer;

 - Cover designed for properties going through probate

 - Building & contents cover, regardless of whether property is occupied

 - Sensitive and professional assistance at what can be a traumatic time

 - No time-consuming telephone referrals

 - Flexibility and understanding from our help centre when dealing with executor queries

 - Pay only for the time you need & no cancellation fees!